atas/ssg/README.md

   minimal PHP in them.
 For CSS changes, `less` is used to generate `css` files, see `./assets/styles` directory.
 8. Follow the below steps to deploy to GitHub Pages.

+### Custom PHP pages

+You can create any .php page at root directory or project or any sub-directory. `system` and `layout` directories are excluded from html generation.

+`./my-custom.php` will be `yoursite.com/my-custom`
+`./my-custom-dir/my-custom.php` will be `yoursite.com/my-custom-dir/my-custom`

 ## Enabling GitHub Pages

 1. Go to your repo -> Settings -> Pages (on the left) and select `GitHub Actions` option in the `Source` select box,